joelhawksley/identity/_drafts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 > Advertising, then, serves to further the movement of humans into artificial environments by narrowing the conception of diversity to fit the framework of commodities while unifying people within this conception.
 The result is a singularly channeled mentality, nicely open to receiving commercial messages, ready to confuse human need with the advertiser’s need to sell commodities. [...]
 Advertising exists only to purvey what people don’t need.

 I’ve always had an aversion to advertising, and this passage renewed that feeling.
 Advertising serves our wants, not our needs.
-You don’t see ads for fruit and vegetables or getting a good night’s sleep!
+You don’t see ads for fruit and vegetables or getting a good night’s sleep.

 ### Television atrophies our ability to imagine